 There are two (2) main categories of products; Consumer Products and Business Products.
 Consumer products are sold to individuals to satisfy personal or family needs.
 Business products are sold to businesses to satisfy their needs or bough by a form to make into other products.
 The majority of all products or services fall under these two categories.

 Consumer Products: Product purchased to satisfy personal and family needs.
 An example might be laundry detergent to clean clothes or a light bulb to light up a room at night.
 Each one is used by an individual or family.

 - Convenience Products: Relatively inexpensive, frequently purchased items for which buying exert minimal purchasing efforts.
 Examples: toothpaste, soap, paper towels

-- Shopping Product: Items for which buyers are willing to expand considerable effort in planning and making purchase.
+- Shopping Product: Items for which buyers are willing to expend considerable effort in planning and making purchases.
 Example: tires, food, clothing, furniture

 - Specialty Products: Items with unique characteristics that buyers are willing to expend considerable efforts to obtain.
 Example: car, jewelry, house or boat